skythelimitdt/data_analytics_proj1/README.md

 ![Energy Consumption and Production per Capita 2018](Resources/a_per_capita_countries2018.png)

-**These graphs show:**
+**Key Observations:**
-- There are few countries that produced the same amount of energy per capita as they consumed per capita.
+- Balanced production and consumption: A few countries appear to produce and consume energy at roughly the same rate per capita.
-- Several of the countries produced less than they consumed per capita.
+- Energy deficit: Several countries produce less energy per capita than they consume.
-- Then there are some that produced more energy per capita than they consumed per capita.
+- Energy surplus: Some countries produce more energy per capita than they consume.
-- Looking at these graphs we see that there is some shift in production and consumption per capita between countries, but the overall shape of the data per capita stays generally  stable throughout the years.
-It is interesting to note that the graph of 2018 data shows a decrease in production and consumption per capita overall.
-This could possibly be due to better technology or more global concerns about energy consumption.
-It definitely merits more research.
+- Trends over time: While there is some variation between countries, the overall patterns of energy production and consumption per capita remain relatively stable across the years.
+However, the 2018 graph indicates a decrease in both production and consumption per capita across the board, which could suggest technological improvements or increased global awareness around energy efficiency and sustainability.

-**We included 37 countries that represented 90%+ of World's production and consumption**
+<br>Let's look at the correlation between energy consumption per capita and energy production per capita: </br>

 ![Correlation of Energy Consumption Per Capita and Energy Production Per Capita](Resources/a_per_capita_regression.png)